Kenshiki Labs

 The Decision-Maker

-receives an answer only after Kenshiki has checked what supports it, what is missing, and whether it is allowed to leave the system.
+receives an answer only after Kenshiki Labs has checked what supports it, what is missing, and whether it is allowed to leave the system.